turingschool/curriculum/source/projects/contact_manager.markdown

 If you got your `rails generate` command messed up, go to your terminal window and hit the arrow-up key to get the command that was wrong, and then change `rails generate` to `rails destroy`.
 The files previously generated will be removed.

-Run `bundle exec rake db:migrate` then ensure that your test still isn't passing with `bundle exec rspec`.
+Run `bundle exec rake db:migrate db:test:prepare` then ensure that your test still isn't passing with `bundle exec rspec`.

 ### Setting Relationships